List of Sex and the City characters: Robert Leeds

 Dr. Robert Leeds (Blair Underwood) is a sports medicine doctor who moves into Miranda's building during season six.
 He is the seemingly perfect man: successful, sexy, attentive to Brady, and utterly devoted to her.
 Robert and Miranda have fun and great chemistry, but when the time comes she is unable to declare her love for him, in part because she still loves Steve.
 Since he still lived in the same building as Miranda, she and Steve moved to Brooklyn.

+Che Diaz

+Che Diaz (Sara Ramirez) is introduced in And Just Like That.
+Che is a Mexican-Irish-American non-binary comedian who hosts a sex and relationship podcast, which Carrie appears on.
+Subsequently, the two begin a relationship.
+In the second series, their semibiographical TV series "Che Pasa" is greenlit and begins filming in Los Angeles.